alonsoir/CheatSheetsHacking/CheatsheetHacking.md

             git commit -m "some commit message"
             git push

-        A browser like firefox will launch
+        A browser like firefox will launch y acabarán viendo algo como

+                                Authentication Succeeded

+                                You may now close this tab and return to the application.

 # First steps